evmts/tevm-monorepo/examples/esbuild/README.md

 Typechecking is disabled in the next.config.ts.
 Your editor will typecheck and provide diagnostics correctly but the NEXT.js build is not configured yet.

-Full TypeChecking will be available soon in one of the next few releases of Evmts alpha after it migrates the langauge server to [volar](https://volarjs.github.io/)
+Full TypeChecking will be available soon in one of the next few releases of Tevm alpha after it migrates the langauge server to [volar](https://volarjs.github.io/)

 ## ⭐ Github

-If you like Evmts give it a ⭐ at the [Evmts monorepo](https://github.com/evmts/evmts-monorepo)
+If you like Tevm give it a ⭐ at the [Tevm monorepo](https://github.com/evmts/tevm-monorepo)

 ## 🔗 See also

-- Check out [Next example](https://github.com/orgs/evmts/repositories) for an example of Evmts wagmi and Next
+- Check out [Next example](https://github.com/orgs/tevm/repositories) for an example of Tevm wagmi and Next
-- Check out [Vite example](https://github.com/evmts/evmts-monorepo/tree/main/examples/vite) for an example of Evmts wagmi and Vite
+- Check out [Vite example](https://github.com/evmts/tevm-monorepo/tree/main/examples/vite) for an example of Tevm wagmi and Vite